 Periodically, Oracle continues to receive reports of malicious exploitation of vulnerabilities for which Oracle has already released fixes.
 In some instances, it was reported that malicious attackers were successful because targeted Oracle customers had not applied available security patches.
 The problem of the non-application of security fixes is all too common in the industry, particularly around complex enterprise applications, due to their complexity, need for near-complete availability, and need for patch testing and validation prior to deployment in production.
 Oracle recommends that Critical Patch Updates be applied as soon as possible.
 This recommendation is particularly important today because the October 2015 Critical Patch Update include a number of fixes for very severe vulnerabilities.

-Oracle released the January 2014 Critical Patch Update today.
-This Critical Patch Update provided fixes for 144 new security vulnerabilities across a wide range of product families, including: Oracle Database, Oracle Fusion Middleware, Oracle Hyperion, Oracle E-Business Suite, Oracle Supply Chain Products Suite, Oracle PeopleSoft Enterprise, Oracle Siebel CRM, Oracle FLEXCUBE, Oracle Java SE, Oracle and Sun Systems Products Suite, Oracle Linux and Virtualization, and Oracle MySQL.
+The October 2015 Critical Patch Update provides fixes for 154 new security vulnerabilities across a wide range of product families, including: Oracle database, Oracle Fusion Middleware, Oracle Hyperion, Oracle Enterprise Manager, Oracle E-Business Suite, Oracle Supply Chain Products Suite, Oracle PeopleSoft Enterprise, Oracle Siebel CRM, Oracle Industry Applications, including Oracle Communications Applications and Oracle Retail Applications, Oracle Java SE, Oracle Sun Systems Products Suite, Oracle Pillar Axiom, Oracle Linux & Virtualization, and Oracle MySQL.

-This Critical Patch Update provided 22 security fixes for Oracle Fusion Middleware, 19 of which were for vulnerabilities that were remotely exploitable without authentication.
-The most severe CVSS Base Score for these vulnerabilities is 10.0.
-This score is for vulnerability CVE-2013-4316 which affects Oracle WebCenter Sites (versions 220.127.116.11.1 and 18.104.22.168.0).
+This Critical Patch Update also provides 23 security fixes for Oracle Fusion Middleware, 16 of which are remotely exploitable without authentication.
+The most severe CVSS Base Score reported for these vulnerabilities is 7.5.

 For More Information: